RotherOSS/doc-otobo-user/content/avatar/personal-preferences.rst

 Language
 ~~~~~~~~

-Use this widget to set language for OTOBO user interface.
+Use this widget to set the language for the OTOBO user interface.

 .. figure:: images/preferences-user-profile-language.png
    :alt: Language Widget